 How many articles are needed for one strong cluster?

-Usually 8-20 pages depending on niche complexity.
+The right cluster size depends on niche complexity, intent variety, and available proof.
 Quality and internal coherence matter more than raw count.

 Can topical authority be built without backlinks?